What Does a Press Operator Do?

 Candidate Certifications to Look For

-• Printing Management.
-Printing management is a common program that is taken by press operators and managers, as it teaches the fundamentals of managing a printing press as well as multiple aspects of the job that are required to be successful in the position.
+- Printing Management.
+Printing management is a common program that press operators and managers take, as it teaches the fundamentals of managing a printing press, as well as multiple aspects of the job that are required to be successful in the position.

-• CompTIA.
-The CompTIA certification is a general certification in IT fields and thus will be a very useful certification for any press operator.
+- CompTIA.
+The CompTIA certification is a general certification in the IT field and thus will be a very useful certification for any press operator.
 It will assist with troubleshooting, management, and networking.